alistaircol/ac-website/content/articles/php-qa-tools.md

 Handy if your code is impossible to comply with *all* PSR-12 rules, you now know the code to add to an exemption list, or tweak some rules parameters to suit.

+Quick example on linting from `stdin`, but obviously can pass a path to a file, or a list (more on that later).

 ```bash
 docker run -i jakzal/phpqa:php7.3 phpcs --standard=PSR12 -s - <<"PHP"